-Replaces particle positions with a Gaussian blur and calculates the contribution from each to the proscribed grid based upon the distance of the grid cell from the center of the Gaussian.
-The resulting data is a regular grid of particle densities that can be used in standard algorithms requiring evenly spaced point, such as Fast Fourier Transforms.
+The resulting data is a regular grid of particle densities or convolved parameter that can be used in standard algorithms requiring evenly spaced point, such as Fast Fourier Transforms.
 The dimensions of the grid are set in the constructor, and can either be set equally for all dimensions or for each dimension independently.

-- width (int or Sequence[int]) The number of bins to make the grid in each dimension (identical in all dimensions if a single integer value is provided). - r_max (float) Distance over which to blur. - sigma (float) Sigma parameter for Gaussian.
+- width (int or Sequence[int]) The number of bins to make the grid in each dimension (identical in all dimensions if a single integer value is provided). - r\max (float) Distance over which to blur. - sigma (float) Sigma parameter for Gaussian.